taoshidev/serve-outputs-ptn/README.md

 @app.route("/miner-positions", methods=["GET"])

-This endpoint takes an optional parameter "tier" which can be one of the following values: ['0', '30', '50', '100']
+This endpoint retrieves the positions of all miners, optionally filtered by a specified data freshness tier.
+The tier parameter can be one of the following values: ['0', '30', '50', '100'].

+Parameters:
+tier (optional): Specifies the data freshness tier.
+* 0: 100% of positions show data with a 24-hour delay.
+* 30: 30% of positions show real-time data, 70% show data with a 24-hour delay.
+* 50: 50% of positions show real-time data, 50% show data with a 24-hour delay.
+* 100: 100% of positions show real-time data (equivalent to not providing a tier).

-If tier is not provided, the returned payload is a raw json file in this format:
+If no tier is provided, the response will be a raw JSON file with the following schema:

 ```
 {